Kile/Killua/README.md

 ## Thanks for checking this repo out!
-If you don't like me using one of your images for the hug command, please contact me on discord `k1le` or on `kile@killua.dev`
+If you don't like me using one of your images for the hug command, please contact me on Discord `k1le` or at `kile@killua.dev`

 If you have any further questions, join my discord server or dm me!